-Would you believe it if you were told you’re more likely to survive a cataclysmic storm than your beloved puppy’s occasional unfriendly bites?
-As shown by the National Safety Council, the lifetime odds of dying from being bitten by a dog is 1 to 112,400 while the odds of dying from a storm is 1 to 66,335.
-Although a storm may seem deadlier – and its odds suggest the same – the reality is a bit more complex.
+Would you believe it if you were told you’re more likely to survive a lightning strike than your beloved puppy’s occasional unfriendly bites?
+As shown by the National Safety Council, the lifetime odds of dying from being bitten by a dog is 1 to 112,400 while the odds of dying from a lightning strike is 1 to 161,856.
+Although a lightning strike may sound deadlier, the reality is a bit more complex.
 And here’s the catch.

-A basic statistical concept which first was discussed in 1656 in a letter written by French mathematician Blaise Pascal called Gambler’s Ruin leads us to understand that the prospect of constantly being exposed to risky events could alter our perception of the individual event.
-The fact that we are more exposed to dogs in our lifetime makes dog bites eventually deadlier than cataclysmic storms (unless you are one of the X-men who fights supervillains with her meteorological superpowers).
+A basic statistical concept which was first discussed in 1656 in a letter written by French mathematician Blaise Pascal called Gambler’s Ruin leads us to understand that the prospect of constantly being exposed to risky events could alter our perception of the individual event.
+The fact that we are more exposed to dogs in our lifetime makes dog bites eventually deadlier than lightning strikes (unless you are one of the X-men who fights super villains with her meteorological superpowers).

 Gambler’s Ruin provides a statistical linkage between the probability of individual events and the probability of an eventual event.
 This concept is one of the building blocks in trading.
 In this probabilistic game, whether we are aware of it or not, there is always a probability associated with our strategy that is subject to wins and losses.
 Because of this, there is a chance that the strategy we are using could lead to ruin.
 But how?
 Or when?
 More importantly, what we can we do about it?

 The famous Kelly Criterion invented by a Bell Lab Scientist in 1961 named John L Kelly Jr. can help us find the answers to these questions.